-The Food Bank’s Community Resource Coordinators research and compile user-friendly and reliable community resource information for member agencies and their clientele.
+The Food Bank’s Community Resource team researches and compiles user-friendly and reliable community resource information for member agencies and their clientele.
 Covering a wide range of topics, these resources primarily address the basic needs services necessary to sustain and improve the quality of life for those individuals and families seeking food assistance.
 Many of the resources can be downloaded from this section of the website.

-Each month, the Community Resource Coordinators compile a detailed and up-to-date list of links to basic needs resources focused on a specific topic.
+Each month, the Community Resource includes a compilation of detailed and up-to-date links to basic needs resources focused on a specific topic.
 The topics are selected based on timeliness or concerns expressed by member agencies.
 All resources are verified before being added to the list, so users can be assured they are accurate and relevant on the date published.

-If you would like to recommend a specific topic or contribute a useful resource, email Kristina Fox or call 401-230-1701.
+If you would like to recommend a specific topic or contribute a useful resource, email Jacob Tonseth, Community Resource Coordinator here.

 WIC‘s primary mission, as an adjunct to good healthcare, is to provide education for optimal nutrition during critical stages of growth and development.
 The program provides an array of support for families including breastfeeding support and promotion; referrals to needed medical and social services in the community; and assessment of client nutritional status.